orbit-firmware/orbit/docs/actions/layers.md

 ### Base layer
 This layer is the always-active layer that other layers stack on top of.
 In other words, it defines how your basic keys work, without any other layering.
-This layer always has the index `0`.
+By default this layer has the number `0`.

 ## Examples